Graphic Design Projects

 The Virtual Gallery

 This image won an "aesthetic honorable mention" in the class's rendering competition.
-Click on the thumbnail image to see a full-size version with description.

 Spheres and Cubes - Deformed